 The first location is Angle Lake Park, which is only 1.2 miles from the airport.
 This lake escape is a perfect spot to cool off at while on a long layover in the summer months, or a place to change up the scenery on your Seattle Southside stay.
-There are plenty of activities for families such as swimming, boating, fishing, and other fun games and activities.
+There are plenty of activities for families such as swimming, boating, fishing, and other fun games and activities, including an incredible spray park (reviewed below).
 Bring your to-go lunch and kick back and relax by the lake front.

 Red Tricycle Spray Park Review:

 Hands down we think this is the coolest spray park south of the Ship Canal.
 The central point of this King of All That Is spray park is a 50-gallon, bright red bowl--accurately named the Mega Splasher--that slowly, silently fills with water, 20 feet above teenagers and tots alike.
 As the bowl fills, watch the braver kiddos begin to line up under its splash zone, and then get ready for the tidal wave—the bowl slowly tips, and those carefully collected gallons of water wash down towards the sea of kid-manity, completely drenching the ones who dared to stay.
 It’s great entertainment for you and a cool thrill for the bravest of splashers.

 Besides the awesomely entertaining Mega Splasher--the only one in Washington--there are smaller tipping bowls that also spin by kid power, a spray circle, spray guns and various gentle ground sprayers, including four “flowers” that send a sweet spray two feet in the air, and can be turned on with little toes.
 The spray area is surrounded by a low cement wall, perfect for parents to sip their iced lattes and steer clear of the sun.
 Bathrooms and water fountains are right next to the spray zone, just the right distance for the potty-trainers who just gotta go.